CarolineVitoria/JavaScript-Curso/README.md

 # JavaScript-Curso
-Repositório para todas as atividades do curso de JS.
+Repositório para todas as atividades do curso de JS.//Repository for all JS course activities.